Binge eating disorder

-Binge eating disorder (BED) is an eating disorder characterized by frequent and recurrent binge eating episodes with associated negative psychological and social problems, but without the compensatory behaviors common to bulimia nervosa, OSFED, or the binge-purge subtype of anorexia nervosa.
+Binge eating disorder (BED) is an eating disorder characterized by frequent and recurrent binge eating episodes with associated psychological and social dysfunction, but without the compensatory behaviors common to bulimia nervosa, OSFED, or the binge–purge subtype of anorexia nervosa.

-BED is a recently described condition, which was introduced to distinguish binge eating similar to that seen in bulimia nervosa but without characteristic purging.
-Individuals who are diagnosed with bulimia nervosa or binge eating disorder exhibit similar patterns of compulsive overeating, neurobiological features such as dysfunctional cognitive control and food addiction, and biological and environmental risk factors.
+BED is a recently identified condition, distinguished nosologically to separate the binge eating that defines it from the binge eating seen in bulimia nervosa, which involves post-binge purging.
+Individuals diagnosed with bulimia nervosa or binge eating disorder show similar patterns of compulsive overeating, neurobiological features such as impaired cognitive control and food addiction, as well as biological and environmental risk factors.
 Some professionals consider BED to be a milder form of bulimia, with the two conditions on the same spectrum.

-Binge eating is one of the most prevalent eating disorders among adults, though it receives less media coverage and research about the disorder compared to anorexia nervosa and bulimia nervosa.
+Binge eating is one of the most prevalent eating disorders among adults, though it receives less media coverage and research attention than anorexia nervosa and bulimia nervosa.

 Signs and symptoms

 Binge eating is the core symptom of BED; however, not everyone who binge eats meets qualifications for BED.
 An individual may occasionally binge eat without experiencing many of the negative physical, psychological, or social effects of BED.
 This may be considered disordered eating rather than a clinical disorder.
 Precisely defining binge eating can be problematic; however, binge eating episodes in BED are generally described as having the following potential features: